-Being obsessed by food and body weight can develop eating disorders
+Being obsessed with food and body weight can develop eating disorders

-Janet Pidcock considers the increased risk for eating disorders amongst athletes .
+Janet Pidcock considers the increased risk of eating disorders amongst athletes.

 Eating disorders appear to be on the increase in the population as a whole.
 For example, the number of people seeking treatment for anorexia and bulimia in one London hospital has increased by 360% over nine years.
 Experts have argued that one factor is a fashion ideal of the perfect body which has become progressively thinner over the last 40 years.
-Such media based pressure used to apply predominantly to women, but in recent years use of the male "body beautiful" in advertising has increased, leading to growing concern among men about whether their body conforms to the ideal.
+Such media-based pressure used to apply predominantly to women, but in recent years use of the male "body beautiful" in advertising has increased, leading to growing concern among men about whether their body conforms to the ideal.
 Increased awareness and diagnosis may have also made an impact on the statistics.
-Research has identified a number of other factors thought to contribute to the development of eating disorders.
+Research has identified several other factors thought to contribute to the development of eating disorders.
 Studies of twins indicate that genetic factors may play a part.
 Biological factors such as imbalances in neurotransmitters in the brain may be involved.
 Various psychological factors have also been proposed.
-Here, the eating disorder is seen as a reaction to one or more of the following: being brought up in a family which has difficulty in resolving conflict and expressing emotions, actual or feared sexual abuse, difficulty in coping with stress, low self esteem (leading to a need to bolster self esteem by external approval).
-Overly simplistic diagnoses of causes should be avoided, however, as individuals will vary with respect to the primary causes.
+Here, the eating disorder is seen as a reaction to one or more of the following: being brought up in a family which has difficulty in resolving conflict and expressing emotions, actual or feared sexual abuse, difficulty in coping with stress, low self-esteem (leading to a need to bolster self-esteem by external approval).
+Overly simplistic diagnoses of causes should be avoided, however, as individuals will vary to the primary causes.

 Increased risk of eating disorders for athletes

-Thus, as might be expected, the highest prevalence of eating disorders is in female athletes competing in sports where leanness and/or a specific weight are considered important for either performance or appearance.
+Thus, as might be expected, the highest prevalence of eating disorders is in female athletes competing in sports where leanness or a specific weight are considered necessary for either performance or appearance.
 Males also suffer from eating disorders, but at a lesser rate.
-The estimated proportion is one male for every 10 females.
+The estimated proportion is one male for every ten females.

-The eating disorders, anorexia nervosa and bulimia nervosa, are recognised as types of psychiatric illness, and are clinically defined by a set of diagnostic criteria.
+The eating disorders, anorexia nervosa and bulimia nervosa are recognised as types of psychiatric illness and are clinically defined by a set of diagnostic criteria.
 These go beyond a concern with weight and body image, and also include serious psychological problems.
-A number of studies have identified a significant proportion of athletes who suffer from one of these disorders.
-Others, however, will exhibit less severe, or "sub clinical", forms of eating disorders that meet some but not all of the diagnostic criteria.
-Some experts have proposed that eating disorders are best conceptualised as a spectrum e.g. Fries (Monograph, Acta Psychiatr.
+Several studies have identified a significant proportion of athletes who suffer from one of these disorders.
+Others, however, will exhibit less severe, or "subclinical", forms of eating disorders that meet some but not all of the diagnostic criteria.
+Some experts have proposed that eating disorders are best conceptualised as a spectrum, e.g. Fries (Monograph, Acta Psychiatr.
 Scand Vol 248(suppl)) has proposed a continuum hypothesis of eating/dieting behaviour which suggests that dieting may lead to disordered eating behaviours, which in turn may lead to anorexia nervosa or bulimia.

-The concept of sub-clinical anorexia was first examined by researchers in the 1970s.
-It was later identified in adolescents exhibiting a pattern of growth failure and/or delayed puberty, due to self imposed calorie restriction arising from a fear of becoming obese.
+Researchers first examined the concept of sub-clinical anorexia in the 1970s.
+It was later identified in adolescents exhibiting a pattern of growth failure or delayed puberty, due to self-imposed calorie restriction arising from a fear of becoming obese.

 Using case study information, another researcher adapted the concept of sub-clinical anorexia to athletes.
 The "sub-clinical anorexic" was described as a young male athlete strongly committed to his sport, who underwent extreme weight loss as a means of improving his chances of success.
-Eventually, the dieting and maintenance of an unrealistically low body fat were no longer the means to an end (i.e. athletic success), but became the end in itself (Smith, "Excessive weight loss and food aversion in athletes simulating anorexia nervosa", Paediatrics Vol 66(1), pp139-142).
-More recently, a Norwegian nutritionist has proposed a set of distinguishing features of a form of sub clinical anorexia she refers to as "anorexia athletica" (Sundgot-Borgen, "Prevalence of eating disorders in elite female athletes", Int J Sport Nut Vol3 pp29-40).
+Eventually, the dieting and maintenance of unrealistically low body fat were no longer the means to an end (i.e. athletic success).
+Still, they became the end in itself (Smith, "Excessive weight loss and food aversion in athletes simulating anorexia nervosa", Paediatrics Vol 66(1), pp139-142).
+More recently, a Norwegian nutritionist has proposed a set of distinguishing features of a form of subclinical anorexia she refers to as "anorexia athletica" (Sundgot-Borgen, "Prevalence of eating disorders in elite female athletes", Int J Sport Nut Vol3 pp29-40).

 Attempts to define anorexia athletica